davidchatz/cfn-101/README.md

 # CloudFormation 101

-A hands-on CloudFormation work that quickly dives into intermediate features of CloudFormation.
+A hands-on CloudFormation work that quickly dives into intermediate features of CloudFormation, assuming you are already familiar with AWS VPCs and YAML formating.

 ## 0 - Setup